Headings, when used correctly, outline the content on the page and is required for ADA Compliance.

-Proper use of Headings is required for AT to navigate the page.
+Proper use of Headings is required for Assistive Technology to navigate the page.
 This also allows the visitor to quickly review the content on the page.
 Heading styles are designed to be used in order (see example below).

 Heading 1 Requirement

 - Every Page of the website must have an H1 (Heading 1 or Page Title)